ryuiro-kitsune/celadon.moe/source/stories/Collegestuck/Moving-in-together/filler-1.md

 The twins, John and Jade, rolled their eyes in sync.

-"Now, now," he continued, "this is an excedingly important time in a toung man and woman’s life."
+"Now, now," he continued, "this is an excedingly important time in a young man and woman’s life."

 "Dad," John said, "that’s what you tell us when we’re checking into our dorms..."